MP4 file format: Data streams

-The so-called moov atom contains information about video resolution, frame rates, orientation, display characteristics, and more.
+The moov atom contains information about video resolution, frame rates, orientation, display characteristics, and more.
 It might be placed at the beginning or end of the file.
 In the latter case, the video file is not playable if the file is incomplete (truncated).

 Metadata

 MP4 files can contain metadata as defined by the format standard, and in addition, can contain Extensible Metadata Platform (XMP) metadata.